-Google has been experimenting recently with the number of character spaces they allow brands in their titles and meta descriptions.
-Although the increased length has not been universal, the brands that do receive the additional space have been noticeable.
+Google has increased the number of character spaces they allow brands to around 300 in their meta descriptions among the top 3 results.
+The brands that do receive the additional space have been noticeable.
 The meta descriptions have more lines and stand out on the SERP.
 These brands now have more space to use keywords to match user intent and show why their site is the superior choice to the others on the SERP.

 All brands should be focusing on their meta descriptions in light of these changes.
 Although not everyone will have the extra space, it is possible that there could be a greater roll-out at any point.
 Brands that are prepared for this boost will have greater success with their meta descriptions.

 It is also common for some websites to have short descriptions– under 100 characters– that did not really cause much of a problem when the general maximum was 156 characters.
 Now, since many brands have significantly more, the websites that have the excessively short descriptions look even more out of place and incomplete.

 It becomes easier for these sites to be hidden and overlooked on a SERP that has multiple long descriptions.
 All sites should make sure they have descriptions of about 150 characters that include their keywords and relevant information to entice people to click.
 Meta descriptions are important in SEO best practices 2017.

 With each passing year, we see an increased number of people building websites and producing content.
 Ninety percent of the world’s data was produced in the past two years alone.
 If you want your site to succeed, you need to make sure you are not overlooking any potential optimization opportunities for SEO best practices.

 Alt Tag SEO best practices